lbausch/SQLgreyGUI/README.md

 ## Features
 * Dashboard: quick overview of eMails / domains in greylist, whitelist, opt-out and opt-in
 * Greylist: delete entries or move them to the whitelist
+* Greylist: new entries are displayed without the need to refresh periodically
 * Whitelist: add sender eMails or sender domains to prevent them from being greylisted and delivered directly
 * Opt-out: define eMails or Domains you don't want greylisting to be enabled for
 * Opt-in: define  eMails or Domains for which you want to enforce greylisting permanently